 The mine is operated by DiamondCorp, which also holds 74% of the ownership.
 The remaining 26% is held by Black Economic Empowerment (BEE) Partners, which include Sphere Investments and Shanduka Resources.

-In September 2012, Industrial Development Corporation (IDC) of South Africa agreed to contribute $33.6m towards the development of the mine.
-The IDC funding is used for the underground development of the 47 level block cave at the Lace Mine.
+In September 2012, the Industrial Development Corporation (IDC) of South Africa agreed to contribute $33.6m towards the development of the mine.
+The IDC funding is used for the underground development of the 47-level block cave at the Lace Mine.

-The development began in January 2013 and is estimated to cost $50m.
+The development began in January 2013 with an estimated investment of $50m.
 The mine is expected to have a life of more than 25 years.

 Lace is a historic mine, with operations spanning back to 1896.
-Its mineralisation consists of diamondiferous kimberlite pipe built to a depth of about 240m.
+Its mineralisation consists of a diamondiferous kimberlite pipe built to a depth of 240m.
 The first mining operations were started in 1901 and it was operated until 1931.
 It became obsolete with the Great Depression and the fall of diamond prices in 1930.

 Open-pit methods to a depth of 100m were initially used to recover the mineral.
 The 240m level underground chamber was built subsequently.
 The mine was developed with a vertical shaft and development drives by 1930.

 About 4.5 million tons (Mt) of kimberlite was processed during this period.
 The mine is reported to have produced about 750,000ct of diamonds at an average grade of 16 carats per hundred tons (cpht).
 It produced diamonds ranging from one carat to 122ct.

 The mine remained closed even after being acquired by De Beers Consolidated Mines in 1940.
 With the changes in mining policies in South Africa, DiamondCorp acquired LDM in 2006.